stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 This design approach uses a single `Directory`, which guarantees Account and Group uniqueness:

-* An `Account` is guaranteed to have a unique email address (and username) compared to any other Account within the same Directory.
+* A user `Account` is guaranteed to have a unique email address (and username) compared to any other Account within the same Directory.

 * A `Group` is guaranteed to have a unique name compared to any other Group within the same Directory.

-Knowing this, we can model multi-tenant applications where a Tenant is represented as a `Group` within a Directory, so you would have (at least) a Group per Tenant.
+Knowing this, we can model multi-tenant SaaS applications so a Tenant is represented as a `Group` within a Directory, and you would have (at least) a Group per Tenant.

 For example, let's assume `jsmith@customerA.com` signs up for your application by filling out a signup form.
 Upon submit you would: